Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Extras.md

 4. To get the prediction interval upper and lower bounds, add and subtract the value obtained by 3 to the mean/median of the predictions made in 1

 ## Aleatoric Uncertainty
-- Cannot be reduced
+- Cannot be reduced regardless of the amount of data
-- Referred as data uncertainty or subway uncertainty
+- Referred as "data"  or "subway" uncertainty

-## Epistemic
+## Epistemic Undertainty
+- Can be reduced with more data
+- Referred as "model" or "coconut" uncertainty